 - Please do not send soil alone: we do not test soil for fungal or bacterial pathogens.

 2. Packaging the sample: Keep the sample moist and cool, but do not add water or moist paper towels or seal tightly in plastic.
 Avoid soil and moisture on the grass.
 Wet or soiled grass will deteriorate and make diagnosis impossible.
 Wrap the sample in several layers of newspaper and pack it snugly in a sturdy box.

-3. Photographs (optional): An accurate diagnosis cannot be made from photos alone, but pictures of symptoms on lawns or greens can often be helpful.
-Please e-mail photos to email@example.com, or mail prints along with your sample.
+3. Photographs (optional): An accurate diagnosis cannot be made from photos alone, but pictures of symptoms on lawns or greens can be extremely helpful.
+Please e-mail photos to firstname.lastname@example.org, or mail prints along with your sample.